Panasonic: 2000 to present

 In 2016, Panasonic debuted a transparent TV.

+In January 2016, Panasonic bought Bayer's diabetes care business for $1 billion.

 In July 2016, Panasonic unveiled its interest in making acquisitions in the artificial intelligence (AI) and machine learning space.
 According to a source, the company has put aside $US10 million for use in either an acquisition or joint venture.

-In August 2018, the company announced, to avoid potential tax issues Panasonic would move its European headquarters from the UK to Amsterdam in October as Brexit approaches.
+In August 2018, the company announced, to avoid potential tax issues, Panasonic would move its European headquarters from the UK to Amsterdam in October as Brexit approaches.

 On September 25, 2018, Panasonic became one of the founding members of the L-Mount Alliance, and announced two full-frame mirrorless cameras and a range of L-Mount lenses to be launched in 2019.
 The 47-megapixel Panasonic Lumix S1R and the 24-megapixel Panasonic Lumix S1 will be the first full-frame mirrorless cameras produced by Panasonic and will offer the Lumix Pro support service for professional photographers.
 These cameras will also be equipped with Dual Image Stabilization technology to help photographers when shooting in low-light.

 In 2019, Panasonic sold its semiconductors and security systems (security camera) businesses.
+The security systems division was rebranded as i-PRO.
 The company also decided to completely exit from the liquid-crystal display panel business by 2021, marking the end of its display production, to focus its resources on the automotive and industrial businesses.
-Panasonic's LCD plant in Himeji, Hyogo will be overhauled to manufacture automotive batteries.
+Panasonic's LCD plant in Himeji, Hyōgo will be overhauled to manufacture automotive batteries.

 In 2020, Panasonic exited the vending machine business, as it failed to achieve profitability, lagging behind rivals Fuji Electric, Sanden and Glory.